godinhojoao/dsa-studies/algorithm-complexity-analysis/part1-bigO.md

 ### 1. Constant Time - `O(1)`

-- No matter the size of the input, the algorithm performs a fixed number of operations.
+- No matter the input size, the algorithm performs a fixed number of operations.

 ```js
 function getFirstElement(arr) {